Step One: Be prepared for immigration procedures on arrival

 Your first few days at university are bound to be overwhelming, you are probably feeling a mixture of nervousness, excitement and uncertainty.
 Just remember that almost all other students around you will be feeling exactly the same!
 Over 35% of students starting this September will be international students, so will be experiencing very similar emotions.
 For home students, even though they have not moved to a new country, they are probably also feeling lost, overwhelmed and excited - for most of them it will be the first time they have lived away from home.

-With this in mind, the Events Office and the Students' Union have organised a number of events throughout the week to help in ensuring you are able to meet other students quickly and easily.
+With this in mind, the Students' Union have organised a number of events throughout the week to help in ensuring you are able to meet other students quickly and easily.
 There should be something to interest everyone - whether you enjoy night club events, sporting activities, or altogether more 'chilled out' events.
 There will be timetable available here nearer to the time, and once you arrive at the College all events will be well advertised.
-See the Student Events Calendar for more details.

 You will hopefully find that the atmosphere on arrival is warm and welcoming, and - because everyone is experiencing the same emotions- you will meet and chat to more people in your first week than perhaps you ever have!
-In the meantime, why not use the International Student Facebook Page to meet other students ahead of your arrival in September?
 If you are feeling particularly distressed, homesick or lonely during your first few weeks at Queen Mary, University of London, there are services and people to advice and help you through.
 Visit the Advice and Counselling website or call +44 (0)20 7882 8717 during office hours to make an appointment.

 Step Seven - Pay tuition fees